 The Office of the Scientific Director is responsible for programmatic oversight, review, and administration of the intramural research program at NHLBI.
-The Office of the Clinical Director, the Intramural Administrative Management Branch, the Scientific Information Office, and the Animal Program also guide and support the activities of the DIR.
+The Office of the Clinical Director, The Office of Intramural Management, the Scientific Information Office, and the Animal Program also guide and support the activities of the DIR.

 Robert Balaban, Ph.D.